|

 203. differentiate

-become distinct and acquire a different character
+acquire a distinct character

 204. flap